polar-app/polar-app/.journals/BURTON.md

 I think this is because we're not updating on 'cache' or 'written' snapshots but we should because we receive them much much faster.

+    - DONE: we have to update comments too BUT we're not properly updating the ID and guid...

+    - DONE: flashcards and comments need tags.

     - Document updates are too slow in firebase mode

-    - Should flashcards have tags?
-        - Should objects inherit the tags of their parent?

-    - Should comments have tags?

-    - test with

-    - DONE: we have to update comments too BUT we're not properly updating the ID and guid...
+    - another issue is that the DOC tags seem like they can be deleted but they can not!

+    - the tag drop down and complete can't be selected...

 # 2020-03-14